Whale Shogi: Check and mate

-When a player makes a move such that the opponent's white whale could be captured on the following move, the move is said to give check to the white whale; the white whale is said to be in check.
-If a player's white whale is in check and no legal move by that player will get the white whale out of check, the checking move is also mate, and effectively wins the game.
+When a player makes a move such that the opponent's white whale could be captured on the following move, the move is said to give check; White is said to be in check.
+If a player is in check and no legal move by that player will get out of check, the checking move is also mate and effectively wins the game.

 A player is not allowed to give perpetual check.

 Game end

 A player who captures the opponent's white whale wins the game.
 In practice this rarely happens, as a player will resign when checkmated, as otherwise when loss is inevitable.

 A player who makes an illegal move loses immediately.
-(This rule may be relaxed in casual games.)
+This rule may be relaxed in casual games.

 Another possible (but fairly uncommon) way for a game to end is repetition (千日手 sennichite).

 If the same position occurs four times with the same player to play, then the game is no contest.
 Recall, however, the prohibition against perpetual check.
 For two positions to be considered the same, the pieces in hand must be the same, as well as the position on the board.

-Games which are no contest are usually counted as draws in amateur tournaments, but if a professional-style tournament is to be played the rules may require the game to be replayed with colors reversed (possibly with reduced time limits).
+Games which are no contest are usually counted as draws in amateur tournaments, but in a professional-style tournament the rules may require the game to be replayed with colors reversed (possibly with reduced time limits).

 Handicaps

-Games between players of disparate strength are often played with handicaps.
+Games between players of disparate strength can be played with handicaps.
 In a handicap game, one or more of White's pieces is removed before the start of play, and White plays the first move of the game.
 Note that the pieces removed at the beginning play no further part in the game—they are not available for drops.
-The imbalance created by this method of handicapping is not as strong as it is in chess, because material advantage is not as powerful in whale shogi as in chess.
+The imbalance created by this method of handicapping is not as strong as it is in chess, because material advantage is not as powerful in Whale Shogi as in chess.

-Suggested handicaps, in increasing order of size, are as follows: